 Two of my friends and I decided to go to Costa Rica.
-We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach.
+We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach in Samara.
 As I was researching all the things to do on the Costa Rica Pacific coast and how much it costs to travel to Costa Rica.
 I came across some information on rafting trips and I thought that sounded fun.
 After some additional research, I settled on doing an overnight trip Rios Tropicales rafting trip.

 Upon arriving at the headquarters, we had a hot breakfast and stored the luggage that we would not be taking on the overnight expedition.
 We saw a little red frog with blue legs while we were sitting.
 Our guide later told us it was called “blue jeans” because of its blue legs.
 We met our guide, Johnny, and found out that it would just be the three of us plus two guides on our raft.

 Then, we got back on the bus and on the way to the river were given an informative talk.
 I was pleasantly surprised at how much they valued safety.
-The talk was given both in English and Spanish, since it seemed that all of the guides spoke both languages fluently.
+The talk was given both in English and Spanish since all of the guides spoke both languages fluently.
 We also learned there would be someone in a safety kayak in case anyone fell out of the raft.
 On this second drive, we paused briefly as one of the guides spotted a rare King vulture, which can be identified by its white wings.

 Once we arrived at the river, we put on our lifejackets and helmets.
 There were multiple rafting companies at this embarkation point.
 We learned the commands (paddle, paddle backwards, stop) that would be used for rafting, and then off we went.
 The water was high and running fast.
 We were at the lodge in 25 minutes.
 Generally, this trip takes an hour.
 The daytrippers continued on at this point, but we stopped since we had arrived at our lodging for the evening.